 Passion.
-We convince ourselves that only a couple types of people are allowed to have this in their lives.
+We convince ourselves that only a couple of types of people are allowed to have this in their lives.
 And I'm talking about passion in your career, not the “Romeo and Juliet”-type stuff.
-We convince ourselves that being passionate is reserved for the following people: The naive, people who aren't in student-loan debt, people who are unrealistic, etc. Passion for a logical, hard-working person is seemingly out of the realm of possibility.
+We convince ourselves that being passionate is reserved for the following people: the naive, people who aren't in student-loan debt, people who are unrealistic and so on.
+Passion for a logical, hard-working person is seemingly out of the realm of possibility.
 Or is it?

 Could it be that you haven't given passion a chance?
 Has the pessimistic side of you been holding you back?
 Let's tackle this.
 Like, right now.
 Because life is too short to sit on the sidelines, watching other people go after their dreams.